catherinevee/terraform-gcp/README.md

 ### GCP Setup Requirements

-To use the full deployment pipelines, you need:
+To use the deployment pipelines, you need:

 1. **GCP Project**: Create a project with billing enabled
 2. **Service Account**: Create a service account with required permissions